-Completion of the thesis project appropriate to the selected area of concentration within the context of a seminar.
+Completion of the thesis project appropriate to the selected focus area within the context of a seminar.
 Emphasis on ongoing process of writing, editing, review, and revision.
 Pre: COM major and senior standing, or consent.

 Application of communication skills and knowledge.
-(B) community setting; (C) School of Communications activity.
-Under faculty supervision, interns participate in operations of an organization and analyze communication processes and effects.
+Under faculty supervision, interns participate in operations of an organization and analyze communication processes and effects; (B) community setting; (C) Communication program activity.
 Maximum of three credits per semester; six credits total toward major; each alpha repeatable up to three credits.
 Pre: COM major or consent.

 Independent study of selected topics under faculty supervision.
 Repeatable up to three credits.
 Pre: COM major and junior standing, or consent.